SSteelCommander/hex-converter/README.md

-This is our Deciaml,Hex,Binary Converter project.
+This is our Decimal,Hex,Binary Converter project.